diharaw/helios/README.md

 # Lumen

-A Physically-Based offline renderer that uses Scene from AssetCore.
+A Physically-Based offline renderer that uses Scenes and Meshs from AssetCore.
+Interchangeable with Nimble.